Clarence Campbell House

-Clarence Campbell House, also known as "Hillcrest," is a historic home and farm located near Union, Monroe County, West Virginia.
-It was built in 1907, and is a large 2 1/2-story, three bay, frame dwelling in the Queen Anne style.
+Clarence Campbell House, also known as "Hillcrest," is a historic house and farm located near Union, Monroe County, West Virginia.
+It was built in 1907, and is a large 2 1/2-story, three-bay, frame dwelling in the Queen Anne style.
 The house is covered in clapboard painted white.
 It features a two-story rounded tower on the southwestern corner and wraparound verandah.
 Also on the property is a children's playground (c.
 1920), garage and shop (c.
 1910), cattle barn (c.
 1910), and storage barn (c.
 1910).

 It was listed on the National Register of Historic Places in 1995.